 A partnership between the Ministry of National Education and Literacy (MENA) and the Ministry of the Environment and Fisheries Resources

-Several studies have revealed that, despite the considerable efforts that have been put into the WASH programme, in particular under the National Programme for Water Supply and Sanitation, too many Burkinabé people are still drinking water that is unfit for consumption.
+Several studies have revealed that, despite the considerable efforts that have been put into the WASH programme, in particular under the National Programme for Water Supply and Sanitation, too many Burkinabe people are still drinking water that is unfit for consumption.
 From Antenna’s perspective, HWT seems an obvious solution.

 WATA equipment already features in the programmes of several development organisations working to improve access to clean water, in particular Terre des Hommes, WaterAid, Oxfam and Helvetas.
-Antenna would like to engender a fundamental raising of awareness about the importance of systematic HWT and the relevance of chlorine treatment methods.
+Antenna would like to bring about a fundamental raising of awareness about the importance of systematic HWT and the relevance of chlorine treatment methods.
 The demand that this would create could be met through the social production of chlorine flasks, following the best-practice model of Tinkisso-Antenna in Guinea.
 A local approach offers a coherent alternative.

 The schools programme aims to make pupils aware of HWT.
 The availability of a WATA device not only allows pupils to learn chlorine disinfection techniques; it also teaches them how to produce chlorine on site for treating the school’s water supply.
 Antenna has built up solid experience in this area through successfully completed schools projects in Bolivia, Haiti and Kenya.
-Moreover, WATA technology may be smoothly integrated with ongoing or planned WASH programmes in schools around Burkina Faso.
+Moreover, WATA technology can be smoothly integrated into ongoing or planned WASH programmes in schools around Burkina Faso.

 Antenna cannot complete these projects on its own, and is therefore constantly seeking partners to help fund, develop and run programmes.

-- Beneficiaries : The hospitals project is being conducted at 26 health centres, where WATA devices have been installed and where training in on-site chlorine production has been provided.
+- Beneficiaries: The hospitals project is being conducted at 26 health centres, where WATA devices have been installed and where training in on-site chlorine production has been provided.
 The project is set to be scaled up between 2016 and 2018.
 Several organisations are conducting pilot projects in schools, in collaboration with MENA.